RinaSatsu/etch-a-sketch/README.md

 ![Screenshot](screenshot.png)

+*Disclaimer: This README is for the version of the app with a pencil and color picker.
+The main branch of this project contains the version of the app with a palette feature for managing multiple colors.
+If you are looking for information on the palette version, please refer to the README of the [main branch](../main).*

 ## Motivation
 The motivation behind this project is to practice Front-End Development and demonstrate skills in JavaScript dynamic component generation.
 This app will offer an interactive platform for drawing and sketching.
 Whether you're an artist looking for a pixel-art digital canvas or simply want to have fun, this app allows you to express your creativity in a user-friendly environment.